stevenwilkin/cv/README.md

 * Postgres, MongoDB and Redis databases
 * Test and Behaviour Driven Development (TDD/BDD) using RSpec, Cucumber and Steak
 * CocoaTouch and Objective-C development for iOS app, testing with OCUnit and OCMock
-* setup, configured and wrote build scripts for Continuous Integration (CI) of Android and iOS apps using Jenkins
+* introduced Continuous Integration (CI) of Android and iOS apps using Jenkins

 ### September 2011 - July 2012	Developer (contract), Converser